 ...ist eigentlich adressiert an Frauen und Mädchen.
 Aber ich finde, viele dieser Punkte gelten für alle, mit egal welchem Geschlecht(ern).

-Gefunden (und zitiert von) hier:
+Gefunden (und zitiert von)

 1. Stop Talking About Your Weight (especially in front of young girls)